shironecko/LuaMaze/README.md

 [source/](source) is an example love2d project that uses rects & frames lib for it's UI.
 See [source/main.lua](source/main.lua) to see how it works.

+To test it, do `git clone --recursive git@github.com:shironecko/LuaMaze.git` then `love source`.

 ### Sources of knowledge and inspiration